evanbergeron/lockfree-bdd/index.md

 Binary decision diagrams (BDDs) are directed graphs that represent boolean functions.
 Once constructed, these graphs provide constant time equivalence checking.
 Unfortunately, constructing these graphs can be costly.

 The graphs are built incrementally, usually taking a couple at a time and combining them.
-We focused on paralleling this combination step.
+We focused on parallelizing this combination step.

 This is tough for a number of reasons.